black77dragon/DragonShield/DragonShield/docs/UX_UI_concept/dragon_shield_ui_guide.md

 - Animations: Max 300ms, disable if prefers-reduced-motion
 - Tooltip on hover for abbreviations and icons

+## Editing
+- Persistent pencil buttons in Asset Class Allocation rows open the Target-Editor panel.
+Double-click, Enter or Space on a focused row do the same.
 ---

 ## 🔮 Assets & Icons